 - ADDITIONAL ACBL NATIONAL RECORDER DUTIES.

-- The ACBL National Recorder may submit evidence or player memos to the ACC for evaluation of a recommendation.
+- The ACBL National Recorder may submit evidence or Player Memos to the Anti-Cheating Commission (ACC) for evaluation of a recommendation.
 The National Recorder will regularly provide any relevant ethical Player Memos or other evidence to the ACC.